-Serbia: EPS against the competition on power market, the insight analysis27.
-January 2014. / News Serbia Energy
+Serbia: EPS against the competition on power market, the insight analysis, News Serbia Energy

 Due to favorable electricity prices of Slovenian and German retailers, Electric Power Industry of Croatia has already lost 30,000 customers which is why they were forced to lower the price of electricity by 10 percent, but the competitors responded to the challenge with even bigger price cuts.
 Is EPS power utility company afraid of competition?